 We shall attempt with all our energy to inform the community, to make the community conscious of controversial subjects by an open presentation and discussion of relevant issues, to communicate a culture, and to entertain our readers.

 While the editorial page explicitly comes from a progressive perspective, news and feature stories take a non-ideological stance and give voice to all sides of the issue.
 Without exception, the Voice is committed to providing campus with critical journalism that doesn’t defer to those in power.

 The Voice is led by the editor-in-chief, the managing editor, and seven executive editors, who oversee a team of section editors, and a business general manager.
 Responsibilities for section editors include determining what to cover, directing writers, revising pieces, and writing headlines.
-Most section editors have a small group of assistant editors as well.
-Editors are chosen among senior writers and assistant editors.

 The paper is governed by the general board of the Voice, which consists of the executive editors, section editors, assistant section editors, editorial board members, copy editors, and business staffers.